Blockbuster (retailer): United Kingdom

 Blockbuster UK operated trade functions in all their stores, buying and selling pre-owned DVDs, console games, and gaming accessories.
 Stores offered either store credit or cash for trade-ins, and would price-match with competitors.
 At its height in 2002, Blockbuster UK operated out of over 800 stores.

 In early 2013, the company had 528 locations in the United Kingdom.
 On January 16, 2013, Blockbuster placed its United Kingdom subsidiaries in administration, putting over 4,000 jobs at risk.
 Non-UK stores were unaffected by the administration, and continued to trade as normal.
 On February 1, 2013, a large number of Blockbuster stores in the UK were closed, and the UK business was purchased out of administration by restructuring firm Gordon Brothers Europe on March 23, 2013.

 Blockbuster UK then traded as TS Operations, with only 264 branches retained.
 On October 29, 2013, Blockbuster UK announced it was to go into administration for a second time.
 On November 14, 2013, 72 store closures were announced, with another 62 made on December 5.
 A week later, with no success in finding a buyer, it was announced by Moorfields Corporate Recovery that all remaining stores in the country would cease operation on December 16, 2013, with stock to be cleared the day before this.

 In September 2018, to coincide with the digital release of Deadpool 2, a pop-up retail store in the style of an original 1989 Blockbuster outlet was opened for two days in Shoreditch in East London.
 The store gave away 1,989 copies of the film in reference to Blockbuster's entry year into the UK market.

+In 2019, Blockbuster lent its name to a party game published by Big Potato Games.